microsoft/uf2/README.md

 It is also possible to use the UF2 format as a container for one or more regular files (akin to a TAR file, or ZIP archive without compression).
-This is useful when the embedded device being flashed sports a file system.
+This is useful when the embedded device being flashed supports a file system.

 The program to run may reside in one of the files, or in the main flash memory.